 Tomas Garcia, a resident of East Porterville for over 30 years, has been a water justice advocate since the drought began to affect his community’s water supply.
 “I started having trouble with my well,” he said.
 “I thought it was going to be a very simple deal to fix the situation but it was a very complicated situation.”
-Since then, Tomas has worked with CWC to organize East Porterville for Water Justice (EPWJ), a community based organization made up of impacted residents working for water solutions.
+Since then, Tomas worked with CWC to organize East Porterville for Water Justice (EPWJ), a community based organization made up of impacted residents working for water solutions.
+As of 2018, this group is now organizing for other community improvements and is known as Porterville United.
 “I like to help my community.
 What I do, I do for my family,” he said.

-The drought disproportionately affects residents of East Porterville because East Porterville is an unincorporated community of approximately 7,500 residents, many of whom are low-income Latinos, that relies on groundwater from private wells.
-As many as 300 wells went dry during the hot summer months of 2014, and many others are contaminated with nitrate pollutants.
-At least 1800 homes in East Porterville are not connected to city water, and those that are still face the problem of contamination.
+The drought disproportionately affected residents of East Porterville because East Porterville is an unincorporated community of approximately 7,500 residents, many of whom are low-income Latinos, that rely on groundwater from private wells.
+As many as 300 wells went dry during the hot summer months of 2014, and other wells in the area have tested positive for nitrates.
 “A lot of people in my community don’t want to speak and let people know they are suffering,” Tomas said.
 “When you come home from work (after) 10 hours and there’s not water, it’s very hard.”

 Support a transparent and equitable regional governance structure in Northern Tulare County to secure funds and operate a regional safe drinking water project.